nextcloud/documentation/developer_manual/app_publishing_maintenance/app_upgrade_guide/upgrade_to_30.rst

 - ``OCP\AppFramework\Http\Attribute\ExAppRequired`` attribute for restricting controller methods to be only accessible by ExApps.
 - ``OCP\Collaboration\Reference\IPublicReferenceProvider`` added for reference providers that support reference lookups from public shares.
 - ``OCP\Files\IFilenameValidator`` was added to allow storage independent filename validation.
+- ``OCP\Files\Storage\IStorage::setOwner()`` was added to allow setting the owner of a storage so it can be handled independently from the current session user.
+This is especially useful for storages that have a shared ownership like groupfolders, external storages where the storage owner needs to be set to the user that is initializing the storage through their personal mountpoint.
 - ``ShareAPIController::sendShareEmail()`` was added and is accessible via ocs ``/api/v1/shares/{shareId}/send-email``.
 See :ref:`send-email<Send email>` documentation.

 Changed APIs